 The Company has a policy that prohibits our directors and executive officers from hedging their ownership of the Company's stock, including trading in options, puts, calls, or other derivative instruments related to Company stock or debt.
 The policy also prohibits directors and executive officers from pledging Company stock and trading Company stock on margin.
-A copy of the Company's policy is available on the Company's website at www.weyerhaeuser.com under "Company" at the top of the page, "Investors," then under the "Governance" link, and then under "Governance Guidelines."
+A copy of the Company's policy is available on the Company's website at www.weyerhaeuser.com under "Investors" at the top of the page, then "Corporate Governance" and then under "Policies & Documents".
 Paper copies may be obtained by written request to Weyerhaeuser Company, Attention: Corporate Secretary, P.O.
 Box 9777, Federal Way, WA 98063-9777 or by email to CorporateSecretary@Weyerhaeuser.com.